djccarew/app-modernization-helm-lab/README.md

 ## Summary

-With even small simple apps requiring   multiple Kubernetes objects,  Helm charts greatly simplify the process of distributing and updating your Kuberenetes based apps.
-Helm repos allow you to distribute your Helm charts via HTTP further simplifying the process of distributing and deploying your apps.
+With even small simple apps requiring   multiple Kubernetes objects,  Helm charts greatly simplify the process of distributing and updating your Kubernetes based apps.
+Helm repos allow you to distribute your Helm charts via HTTP, further simplifying the process of distributing and deploying your apps.